bitcrowd/rails-monitoring/README.md

-# sidekiq-monitoring
+# sidekiq_monitoring
-A rails engine to monitor sidekiq internals.
+A rails engine that provides a JSON endpoint that allows monitoring the current sidekiq status of the parent app.

+## Usage
+**TODO:**
+Add gem to your project:

+    gem 'sidekiq_monitoring'

+Schedule job in `whenever`'s `schedule.rb`:

+    every 5.minutes do
+      runner 'SidekiqMonitoring::Status.refresh'
+    end